 - ‘Ga’ or ‘Gya’ (billion) is 1,000,000,000 years ago

 - ‘Ma’ or ‘Mya’ (million) is 1,000,000 years ago

 - ‘Ka’ or ‘Kya’ (thousand) 1,000 years ago

 For example, 2.5 Ga refers to 2.5 billion years ago.
-Because Earth is about 4.5 billion years old, Earth would be about 2 billion years old at this time.
+Because Earth is about 4.5 billion years old, we subdivide long chunks of time into eons, eras, periods, epochs, and ages.

 Geologists divide the lifespan of Earth into a total of 4 eons.
 From origin to now, Earth’s 4 eons are the Hadean, Archean, Proterozoic and Phanerozoic Eon.
 The Hadean, Archean and Proterozoic eons are sometimes grouped as the Precambrian Eon.

 Epochs are then divided into ages, which are the shortest division of geologic time.
 In terms of the number of geochronological units, there are 99 defined which can stretch over millions of years.
 Epochs contain minor differences between each unit.
 Some geologists divide ages even further.
 If you do so, chrons are the smallest working geochronological unit.
 However, these are less common.

 The International Chronostratigraphic Graph is like a giant directory of geologic time units.
-From signatures inherent in rocks, geologists can realize the true age of the earth.
+From signatures inherent in rocks, geologists can estimate the true age of the earth.
 By tracing back on embedded fossilized organisms in rock strata, we can achieve a context of time.

 Because we can date rocks through stratigraphy, we can achieve a better understanding of geological events in Earth’s history.
 Based on our geological time scale, we can better understand the theory of evolution and origin of life on our planet.